Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

 \bpara{User Perceived Privacy} As more data is being collected, shared, and processed, sensitive insights about the user's personality, intentions, and preferences are being leaked \cite{meier2024privacy, kairouz2021advances}.
 Hence, to better protect user privacy, prior works have investigated the psychological mechanisms of privacy decision-making \cite{meier2024privacy}, self-disclosure \cite{dinev2006extended}, and the related cost-benefit analysis \cite{culnan1999information}.
 They showed that the user-perceived privacy dynamically changes according to the user's context, behaviour, and knowledge.
 Other works focused on privacy-in-context (i.e. contextual integrity) \cite{nissenbaum2009privacy, wang2016examining} and further showed that user-perceived privacy is affected by culture, activities (e.g., online shopping vs. online banking), and platforms (desktop vs. mobile).
 Prior works \cite{steil2019privaceye, liu2019differential, kairouz2021advances} often used generic privacy mechanisms that remain static throughout the interaction.
 These mechanisms are typically predefined at the onset of a session (e.g., at the initiation of a protocol) and fail to account for the dynamic nature and context-dependent fluctuations of the users' privacy judgments \cite{hoyle2020privacy}.

-\bpara{Eye Gaze and Privacy} The results of the aforementioned works usually rely on user questionnaires.
+\bpara{Eye Gaze and Privacy Perception} The results of the aforementioned works usually rely on user questionnaires.
 However, when using questionnaires, users often fail to follow their own privacy preferences \cite{orekondy2017advisor, plutzer2019privacy, gilbert17measuring}.
 In this paper, we propose to use human eye gaze (instead of questionnaires) to implicitly capture the dynamics of user-specific privacy perception.
-Eye-tracking data is already widely used to study human behaviour and cognition \cite{eckstein2017beyond} and hypothesise that it can also be used as an indicator of user-perceived privacy.
-The idea to use gaze to detect privacy-sensitive situations is not completly new and has been explored in \cite{steil2019privaceye} where the users' eye movements and first-person video were recorded using an egocentric (head-mounted) camera.
+Eye-tracking data is already widely used to study human behaviour and cognition \cite{eckstein2017beyond, carter2020best, hessels2025fundamentals, hooge2025fundamentals, nystrom2025fundamentals, niehorster2025fundamentals}.
+Prior research has demonstrated that gaze patterns can reflect cognitive processes such as risk perception and habituation \cite{anderson2016your, guerra2023seeing, guerra2024visual}.
+For instance, studies have shown that increased risk is often associated with longer fixations and heightened visual scanning, indicating deeper cognitive engagement \cite{toma2023gazing, mormann2016role, harrison2019eye}.
+Conversely, habituation to repeated stimuli can lead to reduced gaze variability and decreased attention, even in the presence of sensitive information—a challenge for maintaining consistent privacy awareness \cite{anderson2016your}. \methodName~builds on these insights and hypothesises that gaze can also be used as an indicator of user-perceived privacy.
+The idea to use gaze to detect privacy-sensitive situations is not completely new and has been explored in \cite{steil2019privaceye}, where the users' eye movements and first-person video were recorded using an egocentric (head-mounted) camera.
 However, \cite{steil2019privaceye} focuses on detecting privacy-sensitive situations rather than quantifying privacy perception.
 It also only features a small set of 17 participants in a free-viewing task and relies on recording and processing the scene imagery, which might break privacy \cite{orekondy2017advisor}.
-In this paper, we instead focus on the implicit and dynamic privacy perception feedback solely through gaze, without using the visual stimulus.
+In this paper, we instead focus on the implicit and dynamic privacy perception feedback solely through gaze.